floriankraemer/awesome-resources/README.md

 ## Misc

 * [Lindy Effect](https://en.wikipedia.org/wiki/Lindy_effect) - The Lindy effect (also known as Lindy's Law[1]) is a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age.
-* [Conways's Law](https://en.wikipedia.org/wiki/Conway%27s_law) - Conway's law is an adage linking the communication structure of organizations to the systems they design.
+* [Conways Law](https://en.wikipedia.org/wiki/Conway%27s_law) - Conway's law is an adage linking the communication structure of organizations to the systems they design.
+* [Goodharts Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) - Its basically saying that a metric becomes bad one if one just aims for fulfilling the numbers without respect to quality.

 ## Youtube